-- USA: The IRS applies a lower rate of Capital Gains Tax for assets held more than a year.
+- USA: The IRS applies a lower Capital Gains Tax rate of 15% or 20% for assets held more than a year.

-- Australia: The ATO gives a 50% discount on assets held more than a year.
+- Australia: The ATO gives a 50% discount on capital gains from assets held more than a year.

-- Germany: German taxpayers who hold crypto for a year or more pay no tax on profits from disposals (provided those tokens/coins haven't been staked).
+- Germany: German taxpayers who hold crypto for a year or more pay no tax on profits from disposals.

 Just as income can originate from work or investments and be taxed under Income Tax, so too can crypto income.
 In terms of cryptocurrency, the parallels look roughly like this: